UK DONOR EGG PROGRAMME FAQ

 May I request additional pictures or additional profile information on a donor?

-You may certainly ask the recipient liaisons to communicate with the donor to see if they would be willing to furnish additional pictures and information.
+You may certainly ask the recipient liaisons to communicate with the donor to see if she would be willing to furnish additional pictures and information.

 How often are donors updated on the website?